 How and when to talk to your kids about sex

-A new dad and CNA Lifestyle contributor found out what it takes to get ready for that future talk with his baby girl at a recent event in Singapore.
+A CNA Lifestyle contributor and new dad found out what it takes to get ready for that future talk with his baby girl at a recent event in Singapore.
 Pro tip: Don’t call it 'the birds and the bees'.

 Follow our new CNA LIFESTYLE page on Facebook for more parenting stories and videos